ericchiang/blog/content/post/containers-from-scratch.md

 hello
 ```

-However, we can't write them.
+However, it can't write them.

 ```
 root@localhost:/# echo "bye" > /var/readonlyfiles/hi.txt
 bash: /var/readonlyfiles/hi.txt: Read-only file system
 ```

-Mounts provide the ability to inject files or persistent space to a container without editing the actual container image.
-We can provide simple things like onfiguration or credentials through files, or even persistent volumes like NFS.
+Though a pretty basic example, it can actually be expanded quickly for things like NFS, or in-memory file systems by switching the arguments to `mount`.

-Remove the mount using `umount` (`rm` won't work).
+Use `umount` to remove the bind mount (`rm` won't work).

 ```
 $ sudo umount $PWD/rootfs/var/readonlyfiles